tc661/blackjack/README.md

 # ♠️ Blackjack Game (Pygame)

 A graphical Blackjack game built in Python using Pygame.
-This project uses clean visuals, emoji-based card rendering, and dynamic resizing support.
+This project uses clean visuals, PNG card rendering, and dynamic resizing support.

 ## 🎮 Features